top of page

 Ginger is commonly used in Japanese dishes, especially in soups and simmered meals.

 It helps warm the body and supports digestion.
-If you often feel bloated or sluggish after eating, adding a small amount of ginger can make meals feel lighter.
+If you often feel bloated or sluggish after eating, adding a small amount of ginger can make meals feel lighter!
+Try it in miso soup, tea, or as a topping for proteins.

 Hands whisk green matcha in a glass bowl, creating a frothy texture.
 The setting is a kitchen, with a blurred bowl in the background.